 - how many pull requests were created and merged in each period

-Awesome Graphs app provides JCA Electronics with the capabilities that enrich and facilitate their experience with Bitbucket Server.
-The company benefits from graphs and reports that give insights into project activity and code review practices, and provide data for billing and evaluation of contributions made by teams and individual developers.
+The Awesome Graphs for Bitbucket app provides JCA Electronics with the capabilities that enrich and facilitate their experience with Bitbucket.
+The company benefits from graphs and reports that give insights into project activity and code review practices.
+The graphs also provide data for billing and evaluation of contributions made by teams and individual developers.

 Read more case studies to see how our customers benefit from using Awesome Graphs for Bitbucket in their work: